-The Jury selects competitors who did not get beyond the Preliminary Round for the masterclass held in conjunction with the competition.
-In other words, taking part in the competition does not automatically mean you can attend the masterclass as a pupil.
-The masterclass is taught by members of the Jury.
+The Jury selects competitors who did not get beyond the Preliminary Round for the Master Classes held in conjunction with the competition.
+In other words, taking part in the competition does not automatically mean you can attend the Master Classes as a pupil.
+The Master classes are taught by members of the Jury.
 The teacher often proposes the song to be rehearsed.
-The masterclass is free for the pupil and open to the public.
+It is free for the pupil and open to the public.

 How does the Jury work?
 Do I get feedback on my performance?

 The Jury must allow for the competitor’s performance throughout the competition in making its decisions.
 After each round, the members of the Jury each name the singers they consider most deserve to go through to the next round.
 Each member votes independently, and there is no discussion.
 After the Finals, the members of the Jury vote on each prize separately.
 Each singer also receives personal feedback from the Jury after his/her last round.

 Why does the Jury consist only of singers?

 It was the wish of Mirjam Helin, the founder of the competition, that it be kept as free as possible from conflicting interests.
 The competition seeks the best singer, not the most suitable singer for a particular role.
 The competitors are assessed by peers who have made a successful international career and can thus provide invaluable feedback and advice.